Ctgoyette/final-project-music-player/README.md

 Note: This README File is not properly formatted when viewed normally.
-For best viewing, click on the README and click on 'open with source blob'.
+For best viewing, click on the README and click on 'display the source blob'.

 SUMMARY: